Why Personalized Care Is the Missing Piece in Modern Healthcare

 Most people have had this experience at some point: You go to see a doctor, get your lab results back, and walk out of the office with either a prescription or "eat better", "exercise more" or "lose weight."

-While there's nothing wrong with those things, neither of them is very helpful.
-Because life is not generic.
+While there's nothing wrong with those things, they may not be very helpful, as all our lives are different.
 The way you live your life, including the way you spend your time, your eating habits, your level of stress, among other things, are all going to be different from the next person.
 That’s exactly why so many people struggle to follow through, even when they want to get healthier.

 That's where personalized care comes in.